syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 ### Reset comment template

-The `ResetCommentTemplate` method is used to reset or remove the custom comment template defined in the SfCellGrid.
+The `ResetCommentTemplate` method is used to reset or remove the custom comment template defined in the Excel-like Grid.

 {% tabs %}
 {% highlight c# %}